litmuschaos/litmus-docs/website/docs/create-workflow.md

 1. **Workflow Visualization** : This feature allows you to visualize the workflow even before scheduling it.
    This gives a brief information related to the structure of workflow <i>i.e</i> if the experiments are present in serial or parallel way.
-2. **Workflow Table** : This table contains the list of experiments present in the worklow.
+2. **Workflow Table** : This table contains the list of experiments present in the workflow.
 It also consists of some valuable information related to the target applications.
 3. **Add Experiment** : If you have selected `Create a new workflow using experiments from MyHub` in Choose a Workflow step, you can see a `Add a new experiment` button, this will allow you to add more experiments to the workflow.
 4. **Edit Workflow** : With this option, you can view and make changes in the workflow manifest with a YAML editor.
 5. **Revert Chaos** : For custom workflows, you can now enable or disable the revert step from the portal.